Social commerce strategies: from browsing to buying on social media

 Unrealistic expectations

 Social commerce is not a quick fix.
-Expect initial results after 3-6 months, significant growth after 6-12 months.
+Expect initial results after 3-6 months, and significant growth after 6-12 months.

 The future of social commerce